NomiNom1/nom-nom-ui/README.md

 # prompts
 I am creating an app similar to Doordash, Uber Eats, and Grubhub.
-Follow google / meta best practices for highly scalabe app design the size of TikTok, Instagram, or WeChat
+Follow google / meta best practices for highly scalabe app design the size of TikTok, Instagram, or WeChat.

 following MVVM-C folder structure for the Features folder.